-From the 2016 topographic survey data, the area of the water surface of the CCR surface impoundment was 1.75 acres.
+From the 2016 topographic survey data, the area of the water surface of the CCR surface impoundment was approximately 1.75 acres.
 From the water depth data that was collected during the annual inspection, the average water depth within the CCR surface impoundment was 3.55 feet.
-Thus, the storage capacity within the EDG South A-Pond at the time of the annual inspection was approximately 10,000 cubic yards.
+Thus, the water volume within the EDG South A-Pond at the time of the annual inspection was approximately 10,000 cubic yards.

-The volume of impounded CCR and water (i.e. total volume) within the EDG South A-Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
-Historical information provided from WPL included an ash pond evaluation prepared for
+The volume of impounded CCR and water (i.e. total volume, not including freeboard) within the EDG South A-Pond at the time of the annual inspection was determined using information that was collected during the annual inspection, as well as from historical information that was previously provided from WPL.
+Historical information provided from WPL included an ash pond evaluation prepared for EDG by Miller Engineers & Scientists (2011) which included soil boring data near the EDG South A-Pond, the most recent topographic survey of the EDG South A-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG South A-Pond.

-EDG by Miller Engineers & Scientists (2011) which included soil boring data in the area of the EDG South A-Pond, the most recent topographic survey of the EDG South A-Pond completed by Cornerstone Surveying and Mapping (2016), as well as a coal pile runoff pond study by Burns & McDonnell (2015) which included the most recent bathymetric survey data of the EDG South A-Pond.
+The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 609.05 feet.
+From the 2016 topographic survey of the EDG South A-Pond, as well as the surveyed water elevation at the time of the annual inspection, the average elevation of the top of CCR/sediment outside the area of the water surface was approximately the same elevation as the surveyed water surface at the time of the annual inspection, soil borings installed along the north, west, and south embankments of the EDG South A-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 585.
+Thus, the interior storage height of the EDG South A-Pond was approximately 24.05 feet.

-The surveyed elevation of the top of water within the CCR surface impoundment at the time of the annual inspection was 608.86 feet.
-From the 2016 topographic survey of the EDG South A-Pond, the average elevation of the top of CCR/sediment outside the area of the water surface was approximately the same elevation as the surveyed water surface at the time of the annual inspection.
-From the 2011 ash pond evaluation, soil borings installed along the north, west, and south embankments of the EDG South A-Pond encountered CCR from the ground surface to an average bottom elevation of approximately 585.
-Thus, the interior storage height of the EDG South A-Pond was 23.86 feet.
+The surface area of the EDG South A-Pond, in the area where both water and CCR was present, was approximately 1.9 acres.
+Thus, the total volume, not including freeboard, of impounded CCR and water within the EDG South A-

-The surface area of the EDG South A-Pond, in the area where both water and CCR was present, was 1.9 acres.
-Thus, the total volume of impounded CCR and water within the EDG South A-Pond at the time of the annual inspection was approximately 73,000 cubic yards.
+Pond at the time of the annual inspection was approximately 73,700 cubic yards.